Contra: Hard Corps

 Set five years after the events of Contra III: The Alien Wars, a terrorist group led by the renegade Colonel Bahamut has stolen an alien cell recovered from the war and now intends to use it to produce weapons.
 A new task force, known as the titular "Hard Corps", are sent to deal with the situation.
 The game features a branching storyline with multiple possible endings.

 Hard Corps spawned its own series of follow-ups; including the Appaloosa-developed sequels, Contra: Legacy of War & C: The Contra Adventure; and the Arc System Works-developed prequel, Hard Corps: Uprising.
 Hard Corps has since been considered to be a spin-off from the mainline Contra entries.

 In June 2019, it was re-released as part of Contra: Anniversary Collection for Nintendo Switch, PlayStation 4, Windows, and Xbox One and was also included in the Genesis Mini dedicated console that same year.
-The game was also re-released on the Nintendo Switch Online + Expansion Pack on October 25, 2021.
+The game was also re-released on the Nintendo Classics service on October 25, 2021.